-A. Use of more than one finger between split reins;

-B. Use of two hands (exception snaffle bit or bosal classes designated for two hands) or changing hands on reins; except for junior horses shown with bosal or snaffle bit, only one hand may be used on the reins, except that it is permissible to change hands to work an obstacle;

-C. Use of romal other than as outline in Rule(s) 3315;

-D. Performing the obstacles other than in specified order;

-E. No attempt to perform an obstacle;

-F. Equipment failure that delays completion of pattern;

-G. Excessively or repeatedly touching the horse on the neck to lower the head;

-H. Fall to the ground by horse or rider;

-I. Failure to enter, exit or work obstacle from correct side of direction including overturns of more than $1/4\ turn;$

-J. Failure to work an obstacle in any manner other than how it's described by the course;

-K. Riding outside designated boundary marker of the course;

-L. Failure to ever demonstrate correct lead of gait, if designated;

-M. Failure to demonstrate correct lead or gait, if designated;
+- A. Use of more than one finger between split reins; - B. Use of two hands (exception snaffle bit or bosal classes designated for two hands) or changing hands on reins; except for junior horses shown with bosal or snaffle bit, only one hand may be used on the reins, except that it is permissible to change hands to work an obstacle; - C. Use of romal other than as outline in Rule(s) 3315; - D. Performing the obstacles incorrectly or other than in specified order; - E. No attempt to perform an obstacle; - F. Equipment failure that delays completion of pattern; - G. Excessively or repeatedly touching the horse on the neck to lower the head; - H. Fall to the ground by horse or rider; - I. Failure to enter, exit or work obstacle from correct side of direction including overturns of more than 1/4 turn; - J. Failure to work an obstacle in any manner other than how it's described by the course; - K. Riding outside designated boundary marker of the course; - L. Failure to ever demonstrate correct lead and/or gait, if designated; - M. Failure to follow the course or correct line of travel between obstacles; - N. Third refusal; - O. Willful abuse; - P. Illegal equipment; - Q. Excessive schooling, pulling, turning, stepping or backing anywhere on the course; - R. Failure to open and shut gate or failure to complete gate (except for novice classes where they place below all who complete course correctly).

-N. Third refusal;

-Willful abuse;

-P. Illegal equipment.